Drumshanbo: Tourism and facilities

 In the centre of the town there is the Sliabh an Iarainn Visitor Centre, where an audio-visual display takes visitors through local scenery and highlights the history of coal and iron mining in the area.
-A wide variety of walks, including hill-walking, can be explored within a 5-km (3 mile) radius of Drumshanbo.
-Many walking routes around the lake have been signed posted by the Council.
-Also, for the more adventurous, Slí Liatroma is a 48-km (30 miles) walk between Drumshanbo, Dowra, and Manorhamilton.
+A number of walks, including hill-walking trails, are located within a 5-km (3 mile) radius of Drumshanbo.
+Several walking routes around the lake have been sign-posted by Leitrim County Council.
+The Leitrim Way (Slí Liatroma) is a 48 km walk between Drumshanbo, Dowra, and Manorhamilton.

-A kilometre outside the town is the heated outdoor swimming pool at Acres Lake Amenity.
-Also there are tennis courts, a playground, and a jetty for cruisers which have travelled from Carrick on Shannon via Leitrim Village.
-The Teach Ceoil or Music House is also situated here.
-It is used as a venue for music sessions etc.
+One kilometre outside the town is the heated outdoor swimming pool at Acres Lake Amenity.
+There are also tennis courts, a playground, and a jetty for cruisers which have travelled from Carrick on Shannon via Leitrim village.
+The Teach Ceoil (Music House) is also situated here.
+It is used as a venue for music sessions.

-In 2003 the Lough Allen Hotel and Spa opened on the shore of Lough Allen, and offering hotel accommodation, lodges, and apartments.
-Nearby, the Mayflower Community Centre hosts bingo every Monday night, provides Irish handball and badminton facilities, and hosts occasional events such as Discos, Concerts, plays and the mobile cinema.
+In 2003, the Lough Allen Hotel and Spa opened on the shore of Lough Allen.
+Nearby, the Mayflower Community Centre hosts bingo events, provides Irish handball and badminton facilities, and hosts occasional events such as discos, concerts, plays and a mobile cinema.
 Aras Padraig is another community premises which is used for various local groups to meet, and some classes are organised there by a local women's group.